...

 • Emergency Evacuation/Repatriation: Lifesaving transport to the nearest hospital or back home.

-• Adventure Sports Coverage: For thrill-seekers skiing Whistler or diving in Belize.
+• Adventure Sports Coverage: For thrill-seekers, skiing in Whistler or diving in Belize.

 Pro Tip: Always compare whether health insurance or travel medical insurance suits your trip.
 Most provincial plans, like OHIP, cover less than 10% of international medical costs!